 The top engine was the $437 LU8 200 bhp 4.9 liter/301 ci V8 with four-barrel carburetor and turbocharger, which included a new hood-mounted boost gauge.
 A Turbo Trans Am would accelerate from 0-60 in a little over eight seconds.
 Fuel mileage was predictably bad—14 mpg by the standards of the day for the combination of the turbo engine and the automatic.
 With a 21-gallon fuel tank, Trans Am owners could expect to travel about 260 miles before refueling.

-Standard exterior and mechanical equipment included in the $8,322 base price of the Trans Am (about $24,300 in today’s dollars) included black accent grille and headlamp bezels, dual rectangular headlamps, wheel opening air deflectors, side-split tailpipe extensions, shaker hood, power brakes, and P225/70R15 blackwall tires on Rally II wheels.
+Standard exterior and mechanical equipment included in the $8,322 base price of the Trans Am (about $24,300 in today’s dollars) included black accent grille and headlamp bezels, dual rectangular headlamps, wheel opening air deflectors, side-split tailpipe extensions, shaker hood, power brakes, and P225/70R15 blackwall tires (a size still readily available) on Rally II wheels.
 Inside, power steering, air conditioning, console, bright engine-turned dash plate, and rally gauges with tachometer were standard.

-Options available for included WS6 special performance package, limited slip differential, tungsten quartz halogen headlamps, white-lettered tires, cast aluminum wheels, four wheel power disc brakes, power antenna, electric rear window defroster, and custom bucket seats.
+Options available for the Trans Am included the WS6 special performance package, limited slip differential, tungsten quartz halogen headlamps, white-lettered tires, cast aluminum wheels, four-wheel power disc brakes, power antenna, electric rear window defroster, and custom bucket seats.

 Make mine the black and gold Special Edition, of course.
 The NASCAR Daytona 500 Pace Car is tempting, if only for those Recaro seats.